 What Smells Do Rats Dislike?
 Here Are 8 of Them!

-Refreshing and clean, the smell of fresh peppermint is attractive to humans, but rats will spend less time in a location that is fragranced with this scent.
+Refreshing and clean, the smell of fresh peppermint is attractive to humans, but rats will spend less time in a fragranced location with this scent.

 It may be naturally occurring and non-toxic to us, but rats are known to keep away.
-To use this method you could plant peppermint in the garden or in pots and leave it to spread, as it is very fast growing.
+To use this method, you could plant peppermint in the garden or pots and leave it to spread, as it is very fast growing.

 Alternatively, treat the entrances to your home with a peppermint spray and level cotton wool balls soaked in peppermint oil in corners.

-Another natural aroma that’s loved by humans but offensive to rats is citronella, although burning candles scented with this citrusy scent is unlikely to work.
+Another natural aroma that humans love but offensive to rats is citronella, although burning candles scented with this citrusy scent is unlikely to work.
 Rats tend to avoid areas treated with citronella in the form of a spray or oil.

 Citronella can put them off feeding, but also has an impact on where they forage and nest.

-However, because citronella is relatively light and organic, it will need to be reapplied every day in order to maintain its effectiveness.
+However, because citronella is relatively light and organic, it will need to be reapplied every day to maintain its effectiveness.

-Eucalyptus oil has a particularly pungent smell and rats appear to dislike it intensely.
-It has been known to stop them visiting and nesting in specific areas and is easy to apply in concentrations of up to 20% using a spray bottle.
+Eucalyptus oil has a particularly pungent smell, and rats appear to dislike it intensely.
+It has been known to stop them from visiting and nesting in specific areas and is easy to apply in concentrations of up to 20% using a spray bottle.

-Like the majority of natural solutions, it has to be reapplied each day to remain effective, but on the plus side, it smells great to humans.
+Like most natural solutions, it has to be reapplied each day to remain effective, but it smells great to humans on the plus side.